Explore the lesser-known wonders of the deep south on this unforgettable South Island road trip.

 In the afternoon, take the magical Te Anau Glowworm Caves Tour.
 Explore a mysterious underground world of rushing water before drifting in silent darkness beneath the luminous shimmer of thousands of glowworms.
-Your Te Anau Glowworm Cave adventure begins with a cruise across beautiful Lake Te Anau on board the catamaran Luminosa to the western side of the lake.
+Your Te Anau Glowworm Cave adventure begins with a cruise across beautiful Lake Te Anau.
+Board the catamaran Luminosa to cross to the western side of the lake.
 On arrival, there is time to view the interesting displays at Cavern House before your friendly guides accompany you underground in small groups.
 As you explore by path and small boat, your senses will be overwhelmed.
 In this mysterious underground world, discover fossils and rock formations, and view rushing waterfalls and whirlpools.
-Learn how the caves are still being carved out by the incredible and relentless power of nature before gliding through silent darkness to the glowworm grotto.
+Learn how the caves are still being carved out by the incredible and relentless power of nature.
+Finally, glide through silent darkness to the glowworm grotto.
 The delicate incandescence of thousands of tiny glowworms is a magical sight!

 Stay 2 nights in Te Anau.